LegendaryDirtBlock/Terraria/README.md

 Sadly, my character editing service is going haywire, so the characters may not be out for a bit.
+Meanwhile, i do have a 1.3.5 journey character that could update and work.
+I'm not sure if research will be saved but hopefully it works.

 # Creative Mode Terraria
 Need journey mode characters with everything researched?
 I've got you.